 The port authority has a positive track record of delivering high-quality projects based on best practices in sustainability, environmental protection, and engagement.
-Anticipated benefits of this project include:
+If constructed, the expected benefits of this project include:

 The port authority will also work with the local community and Indigenous groups to identify opportunities for:

-Our approach to public consultation is based on two-way communication and open dialogue, working together to ensure the community, the environment and the economy are all considered during project planning.
+Our approach to public engagement is based on two-way communication and open dialogue, working together to ensure the community, the environment and the economy are all considered during project planning.